The Quantum Complexity of String Breaking in the Schwinger Model

-In 1+1D with open boundary conditions (OBCs), the distribution of fermion charges completely constrains the gauge field through Gauss's law (see App.~\ref{app:obc_vs_pbc} for an analysis of boundary effects).
+{\it The Hamiltonian and Gauss's Law---}In 1+1D with open boundary conditions (OBCs), the distribution of fermion charges completely constrains the gauge field through Gauss's law.
 Further, explicit gauge degrees of freedom are absent in axial gauge, leaving a nonlocal fermionic interaction in the Hamiltonian induced by the Coulomb potential.
-In the Kogut-Susskind formulation \cite{Kogut:1974ag,Banks:1975gq}, with staggered fermion discretization \cite{Susskind:1976jm} and the Jordan-Wigner transformation~\cite{Jordan:1928wi,Lieb:1961fr} to spin degrees of freedom, the lattice Hamiltonian of the Schwinger model is (for a derivation, see Ref.~\cite{Banks:1975gq})
+In the Kogut-Susskind formulation \cite{Kogut:1974ag,Banks:1975gq}, with staggered fermion discretization \cite{Susskind:1976jm} and the Jordan-Wigner transformation to spin degrees of freedom~\cite{Jordan:1928wi,Lieb:1961fr}, the lattice Hamiltonian of the Schwinger model is (for a derivation, see Ref.~\cite{Banks:1975gq})

-where the lattice sites are labeled from $n=1$ to $N$, and the ``link-sites'' from $n=1$ to $N-1$.
-Here, $m_\text{lat}=m-\frac{g^2a}{8}$~\cite{Dempsey:2022nys} is the chirally-improved (bare) fermion mass, $m$ and $g$ are the bare mass and coupling respectively and $N$ is the number of staggered sites (corresponding to $N_\text{phys}=N/2$ physical sites), and $a$ is the (staggered) lattice spacing.\footnote{We have not included constant terms in Eq.~\eqref{eq:h_obc}.
+where the lattice sites are labeled from $n=1$ to $N$, and the link indices range from $n=1$ to $N-1$.
+Here, ${m_\text{lat}=m-\frac{g^2a}{8}}$~\cite{Dempsey:2022nys} is the chirally-improved (bare) fermion mass, $m$ and $g$ are the bare mass and coupling respectively and $N$ is the number of staggered sites (corresponding to $N_\text{phys}=N/2$ physical sites), and $a$ is the (staggered) lattice spacing.\footnote{We have not included constant terms in Eq.~\eqref{eq:h_obc}.
 The physical lattice spacing is twice the staggered spacing, $a_{\rm phys}=2 a$, and the number of physical lattice sites is half the number of staggered sites, $N_{\rm phys}=N/2$.
 The physical length of the lattice is $L = aN = a_{\rm phys}N_{\rm phys}$.} The last term specifies the nonlocal fermionic interaction, where

 are the electric field between sites $n,n+1$, and the charge on site $k$, respectively.
 By convention, we set the background field $E_0=0$.
-The flux tube connecting two static external charges is represented by the external electric field $E_{\text{ext},n}(d)$~\cite{Grieninger:2025rdi}.\footnote{Instead of writing the electric field in terms of $\hat E_n$ and $E_\text{ext,n}(d)$ one could also modify Gauss's law as explained in~\cite{Buyens:2015tea}).} A string of length $d$ centered on the middle of the lattice is implemented by applying the external field
+A flux tube connecting two static external charges is represented by the external electric field $E_{\text{ext},n}(d)$~\cite{Grieninger:2025rdi}.\footnote{Instead of writing the electric field in terms of $\hat E_n$ and $E_\text{ext,n}(d)$ one could also modify Gauss's law as explained in~\cite{Buyens:2015tea}.} A string of length $d$ centered on the middle of the lattice is implemented by applying the external field

 where $\Theta$ is the Heaviside step function and $\epsilon$ is a small number.
 This represents a string created by a static external fermion at $n=(N+1-d/a)/2$ and an antifermion at $n=(N+1+d/a)/2$.

 In the absence of dynamical screening and vacuum rearrangement, the ground state of the Hamiltonian~\eqref{eq:h_obc} encodes the rearrangement of the degrees of freedom in the vacuum in response to the insertion of static external charges.
 We refer to the ground state of $H(d=0)$ as the ``vacuum'', and study the behavior of the ground states of $H(d)$ as a function of $d$.